-- 1) Membranes, membrane flashing and insulation must be installed in keeping with the Standards found elsewhere in this Manual. - 2) No UV-sensitive membrane may be left exposed to UV radiation and must be fully protected by a granulated cap membrane, metal flashing or overburden. - 3) The second ply in a PMRA may be a base membrane that is acceptable to the membrane manufacturer for that application, and must meet the membrane requirements in 9.2.1 Composition, Thickness and Selection for puncture resistance and thickness. - 4) All membrane flashing must be carried up the vertical surface at least 200mm (8") higher than the top of the ballast. - 5) Before any roof covering, structure or equipment is installed, roof membranes must be - inspected. - 2) scanned for leaks, when an integrity scan is specified. - 3) free of deficiencies.
+- 1) Membranes, membrane flashing and insulation must be installed in keeping with the Standards found elsewhere in this Manual. - 2) No UV-sensitive membrane may be left exposed to UV radiation and must be fully protected by a granulated cap membrane, metal flashing or overburden. - 3) The primary membrane and membrane flashing must meet the requirements in 9.2.1 for thickness and reinforcement. - 4) All membrane flashing must be carried up the vertical surface at least 200mm (8") higher than the top of the ballast. - 5) Before any roof covering, structure or equipment is installed, roof membranes must be - 1) inspected. - 2) scanned for leaks, when an integrity scan is specified. - 3) free of deficiencies.